 - If you are interested in using printables like the ones you see in my pictures above, you are welcome to grab a free copy HERE.
 They’re nothing fancy, but you are welcome to them if you would like them.
 They are also editable if that helps.

 - If you would like to see some of the other sites I found for ideas from this party, you should check out my Pinterest Board for boys birthday parties.
 You’ll find lots of ideas.
 Just click HERE to find the board and follow me

-- Finally, this is a boy party.
+- Finally, this is a party that’s gonna be loud and active.
 If at all possible, have it outside where they can run, scream, be messy, crazy and have FUN.

 I asked my boys what was their favorite part of the day was, and they said, ‘EVERYTHING!’
 And my birthday boy snuggled up to me later that evening and told me, ‘mom, when I get old and I’m a dad, I’m going to throw a Nerf Gun Party just like this for my kids.’
 Happy momma moment!
 I’ll take it.
 How about you?